 You will take two exams at the end of your second year.
 You will complete your coursework folder during the first term of your second year of study.

-The A-level minimum requirements including grade 4/C or above in English.
-A passion for reading old and modern dramas, novels and poetry.
-A willingness to participate in class discussions.
-An open mind to embrace views that challenge your own.
+A passion for reading old and modern dramas, novels and poetry, a willingness to participate in class discussions, and an open mind to embrace views that challenge your own.

 English Literature is an established, traditional subject for high-ranking Russell group universities, it is respected by employers in the UK and abroad, and it complements the work of those who go down the science and humanities routes.

 University courses in areas such as law, media, journalism, education and English.
 Future careers include teaching, public relations or you could work in a museum, library or theatre.

 Here’s what some of our former students have gone on to do: